Automated Synthesis of Distributed Self-Stabilizing Protocols: Introduction

-Our synthesis approach is based on SMT-based bounded-synthesis~\cite{fs13}; i.e., we transform the input specification into a set of SMT constraints.
+Our synthesis approach is inspired by bounded-synthesis~\cite{fs13}, where we transform the input specification into a set of SMT constraints.
 If the SMT instance is satisfiable, then a witness solution to its satisfiability encodes a distributed protocol that meets the input specification and topology.
 If the instance is not satisfiable, then we are guaranteed that no protocol that satisfies the input specification exists.
+The inputs and output of our synthesis method are depicted in Fig.~\ref{fig:assess}.

 We also conduct several case studies using the model finder Alloy~\cite{j12}.
-In the case of self-stabilizing systems, we successfully synthesize Dijkstra's\cite{dij74} token ring and Raymond's~\cite{R89} mutual exclusion algorithms without explicit legitimate states as input.
-We also synthesize ideal-stabilizing leader election and local mutual exclusion (in a line topology) protocols, as well as monotonic-stabilizing distributed maximal independent set protocols.\\
+In the case of self-stabilizing systems, we successfully synthesize Dijkstra's~\cite{dij74} (three-state machine) token ring and Raymond's~\cite{R89} mutual exclusion algorithms without explicit legitimate states as input.
+We also synthesize ideal-stabilizing leader election and local mutual exclusion (in a line topology) protocols, as well as monotonic-stabilizing distributed maximal independent set protocols and Grundy coloring.

-\paragraph{\em Comparison to the conference version. } A preliminary version of this article appeared in 36th International Conference on Conference on Formal Techniques for Distributed Objects, Components, and Systems (FORTE'16).
+\paragraph{\em Comparison to the conference version. } A preliminary version of this article appeared in the 36th International Conference on Formal Techniques for Distributed Objects, Components, and Systems (FORTE'16).
 This article extends the conference version as follows:

 \begin{itemize} \item We extend our synthesis approach to synthesize monotonic-stabilizing protocols.